Aniruddh-Mallya-777/my_first/readme.txt

 Hey there!
-I'm new to github.
 Learning Git is going well so far.
+The third line.
+I added this line in the update-readme branch.